-According to 2007-2008 school year data, Tinian Elementary enrollment was 295 students, and Tinian Junior/Senior High School enrollment was 320 students.
+According to 2007-2008 school year data provided by the CNMI Public School System, Tinian Elementary enrollment was 295 students, and Tinian Junior/Senior High School enrollment was 320 students.

 Class sizes are relatively small with a student-teacher ratio of 20 at Tinian Elementary and 13.4 at Tinian Junior/Senior High School.
 About 64% of the teachers at the high school are certified by the CNMI Public School System (CNMI Public School System 2008a).